Mercy-20/Quiz-Web-App/README.md

 Multiple choice test that is fail-safe conversational web app

 #To test the application do the following:
-.Fork and clone it to your local repository.<br>
+.Clone it to your local repository.<br>
 .Extract the file.<br>
 .Open your netbeans, go to file and locate the project from your local repository.<br>
 Deploy it and run after that.